 Students on SAP PROBATION whose request has been approved will be reevaluated at the end of the term.
 Students who have met the stipulation in the Academic Plan will be eligible for additional terms of federal aid.
-If the student has not made progress in accordance with the Academic Plan upon completion of his/her probation term, the student will lose federal financial aid effective immediately.
+If the student has not made progress in accordance with the Academic Plan upon completion of his/her probation term, the student will lose federal financial aid effective immediately and remain ineligible until they regain SAP in accordance with their degree program requirements.